Chichimokers/AoELanServerLauncher/README.md

 ## Requirements ✅

 - **Updated Version**: You must have the updated Steam version of Age of Empires 2 Definitive Edition.

+- **Cracked Game**: Here in the release we have the crack for the game always use this if not the game doesnt work

 - **Compatibility**: Only compatible with Age of Empires 2 Definitive Edition that uses the battle server.